Raquel Welch, actress and Hollywood sex symbol, dead at 82

 Raquel Welch, who rose to fame as a sex symbol in the 1960s, has died.
 She was 82.

+"She passed away with no pain," he said.
+"I'm very proud about what she contributed to society and her career and everything.
+I'm most proud of her doing the U.S.O tours with Bob Hope during the late 60s and early 70s.
+We missed Christmas with her for three years while she was doing that.
+She said that was the hardest thing."

 Welch's career started in the 1960s with appearances on TV shows such as The Virginian, McHale's Navy and Bewitched.
-That paved the way for back-to-back roles in Fantastic Voyage and One Million Years B.C.
+That paved the way for back-to-back roles in Fantastic Voyage, and One Million Years B.C.
 That latter role catapulted her to sex symbol status.

-Over the course of her career, she won a Golden Globe for Best Actress in a Motion Picture, Musical or Comedy, for her role in the 1974's The Three Musketeers as Constance de Bonacieux, and a star on the Hollywood Walk of Fame.
+Welch would go on to star in several films, including 1970's Myra Breckinridge, where she played a trans actress, and The Three Musketeers, which earned her a Golden Globe in 1974 for best actress in a motion picture comedy or musical.

 She leaves behind her two children, her son Damon Welch and her daughter, Tahnee Welch.